 - 2 pounds ground beef

-- 2 Tablespoons coconut flour (or use white rice flour for VAD)
+- 2 Tablespoons coconut flour (for Low FODMAP, use tiger nut flour or tapioca flour; use white rice flour for VAD)

 - 1 Tablespoon coconut sugar